|

 pregnant within a few days or weeks after Zechariah completed his time of

-service, we cannot speak with absolute surety regarding the timing
+service, we cannot speak with

 |